NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 Detailed Heating Performance Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For air-source HVAC systems with detailed heating performance data, pairs of performance datapoints are entered in ``HeatingDetailedPerformanceData/PerformanceDataPoint``.
+For air-source HVAC systems with detailed heating performance data, performance datapoints are entered in ``HeatingDetailedPerformanceData/PerformanceDataPoint``.

   ==============================================  ========  ==============  ===========  ========  =========  ==========================================
   Element                                         Type      Units           Constraints  Required  Default    Notes
   ==============================================  ========  ==============  ===========  ========  =========  ==========================================
   ``OutdoorTemperature``                          double    F               See [#]_     Yes                  Outdoor drybulb temperature
-  ``Capacity`` or ``CapacityFractionOfNominal``   double    Btu/hr or frac  >= 0         Yes [#]_             Heating capacity (or fraction) at the specified outdoor temperature
+  ``Capacity`` or ``CapacityFractionOfNominal``   double    Btu/hr or frac  >= 0         Yes                  Heating capacity (or fraction) at the specified outdoor temperature
   ``CapacityDescription``                         string                    See [#]_     Yes                  Heating capacity description
   ``Efficiency[Units="COP"]/Value``               double    W/W             > 0          Yes                  Heating efficiency at the specified outdoor temperature [#]_
   ==============================================  ========  ==============  ===========  ========  =========  ==========================================

-  .. [#] Pairs of detailed performance datapoints at outdoor temperatures of 47F, 17F, and 5F are required.
+  .. [#] Detailed performance datapoints at outdoor temperatures of 47F, 17F, and 5F are required.
-         An additional optional pair is allowed at a user-specified temperature less than 5F.
+         An additional optional datapoint is allowed at a user-specified temperature less than 5F.
          Datapoints at additional outdoor temperatures are not currently supported.
-  .. [#] If Capacity is provided, the nominal capacity (``HeatingCapacity``) must also be set in the parent object.
-  .. [#] CapacityDescription choices are "minimum" and "maximum".
+  .. [#] CapacityDescription choices are "minimum", "nominal", and "maximum".
+         For single stage equipment, one datapoint (using "nominal") must be provided at every outdoor temperature.
+         For two stage equipment, two datapoints (using "minimum" and "nominal") must be provided at every outdoor temperature.
+         For variable speed equipment, three datapoints (using "minimum", "nominal", and "maximum") must be provided at every outdoor temperature.
   .. [#] The COP should not include power required for defrost cycling or drain pan heater operation.

-In addition, the ``CompressorType`` must be set to "variable speed" in the parent object.
-Note that when detailed cooling performance data is provided, some other inputs (like HSPF and HeatingCapacityRetention) are ignored.
+Note that when detailed cooling performance data is provided, some other inputs (like HSPF) are ignored.

 .. _geothermal_loops: